csc301-2023-fall/project-48-yorkregioneducationalservices-T/readme.md

 ## Description about the project
 The product is a web application for planning summer camps.
 The website allows the user to input a floor plan, rooms, activities, students, and counselors.
 The input will include details about each individual element, for example an individual student will have information about their name, age, sex and group preferences.
 To make this easier we allow mass import through CSV files.
 The website will then generate groups and schedules based on the inputted information.
 The benefits of our application are the simplification of the scheduling process, the accuracy afforded, and the ease of distribution for the schedule.
 Our app solves the problem of course coordinators having to manually create schedules accounting for various factors and the distribution of the schedules.
-​
-## Key Documentation
-... to be filled in

 ## Key Features
 ### Profile management